jasonbosco/php-resque/README.md

 ### Running Multiple Workers ###

-Multiple workers ca be launched and automatically worked by supplying the `COUNT` environment variable:
+Multiple workers can be launched and automatically worked by supplying the `COUNT` environment variable:

 	$ COUNT=5 php resque.php